triblatron/dagui/README.md

-# A GUI for nodebackend
+# A User Interface for dag

 ## License